teodorkg/oop-course/README.md

 # oop-course
-Repo for my OOP course at FMI
+Repo for the OOP course at FMI